brandur/sorg/content/passages-drafts/001-portland.md

 like they think they're in a race.

-The good news is that the beer was good, and I'd burned enough calories pedaling around an extremely heavy object to feel only moderately bad about drinking it.
+The good news is that the beer was good, and I'd burned enough calories pedaling around an absurdly heavy object to feel only moderately bad about drinking it.

 ### The trail of ten falls (#ten-falls)